– Feature Article – Top Fuel Cars: Propeller Car

 Non-powered Rear Axle

-The design ideas below eliminate problem number two above, but problem number one must still be resolved.
+The design ideas below eliminate problem number two above, but problem

 - Compressed CO2 or Air (acts like a ‘jet’ engine)